algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 #### E. **Favorites Page**

-The Favorites Page allows users to manage their saved products.
+The favorites page allows users to manage their saved products.

 - **Header:** Remains unchanged.
 - **Footer:** Remains unchanged.
 - **Page Content:** Lists all favorited products with their name, tags, and image.
-Users can remove items from their favorites or click on a product to view its detailed Product Page.
+Users can remove items from their favorites or click on a product to view its detailed product page.

 <p align="center">
   <img src="Images/FavoritePage.png" width="200" alt="Main Page">